-We will dive into the world of Electronic Commerce, or E-commerce as we will later refer in succeeding topics.
-This topic starts off in laying the context on what is e-commerce, how e-commerce began and how it evolved into what we know now.
-You will discover a deeper understanding of what e-commerce is and how it is different from the traditional physical business.
+We will dive into Electronic Commerce, or E-commerce, as we will later refer to succeeding topics.
+This topic starts by laying the context on what e-commerce is, how e-commerce began and how it evolved into what we know now.
+You will discover a deeper understanding of e-commerce and how it differs from traditional physical business.

 E-Commerce Expanded Definition

 Anything electronic transaction that is for selling or buying can be said to be e-commerce.
-We won’t know what technology will happen in the future that could supplant the internet which drives electronic commerce.
-But for this era, we’ll just settle at the internet as the main enabler of electronic in the Philippines through there is still e-commerce made through telephone calls and Short Message Services (SMS).
+We won’t know what technology will happen that could supplant the internet, which drives electronic commerce.
+But for this era, we’ll settle at the internet as the main enabler of electronics in the Philippines through there is still e-commerce made through telephone calls and Short Message Services (SMS).

-It is easy to understand that e-commerce is the transaction that uses electronic means while the traditional commerce is the face-to-face exchange of goods and services.
-That delineation used to be the norm but in today’s time that is now blurred by the fact that sophisticated businesses use the internet to power their physical stores.
-If you look into it transaction is technically done via electronic means but there is a face-to-face interaction between the seller and the buyer and even the concerned goods or services.
+It is easy to understand that e-commerce is a transaction that uses electronic means, while traditional commerce is the face-to-face exchange of goods and services.
+That delineation used to be the norm, but in today’s time, that is now blurred by the fact that sophisticated businesses use the internet to power their physical stores.
+If you look into it, the transaction is technically done via electronic means, but there is a face-to-face interaction between the seller and the buyer and even the concerned goods or services.
 Our definition of e-commerce is strictly for buying and selling transactions done electronically without physical interaction between seller and buyers.

-It is common practice for a business to have an online store coinciding with their physical store.
-Any customer can either purchase depending on their preferences.
+It is common practice for a business to have an online store coinciding with its physical store.
+Any customer can purchase depending on their preferences.
 Take into consideration Cebu Pacific Airlines.
-They have online booking website where you can buy flights and even make check-ins.
-Cebu Pacific also have mobile applications in Android Playstore and Apple iTunes where you can also book and check-in flights.
-Complementary to those mentioned, they also have physical stores where you can buy flight tickets depending on the availability.
+They have an online booking website where you can buy flights and even make check-ins.
+Cebu Pacific also has mobile applications in Android Playstore and Apple iTunes, where you can also book and check-in flights.
+Complementary to those mentioned, they also have physical stores where you can buy flight tickets depending on their availability.
 They also have satellite offices and resellers where they utilize the system used by the website for ticket reservations.

-The transactions in the Cebu Pacific physical store should be considered the traditional brick-and-mortar setup while the satellite offices and resellers that utilize the same technology used by websites and apps as a hybrid between the two.
-The difference of the hybrid isn’t really noticeable in Cebu Pacific.
-It can be, however, can be obviously noticeable in a more technologically advanced example in the form of Amazon Go where customers can enter a store, get all the things they need and just leave the store without checking out in the queue.
+The transactions in the Cebu Pacific physical store should be considered the traditional brick-and-mortar setup, while the satellite offices and resellers utilize the same technology used by websites and apps as a hybrid between the two.
+The difference between the hybrid isn’t noticeable in Cebu Pacific.
+It can be, however, can be noticeable in a more technologically advanced example in the form of Amazon Go, where customers can enter a store, get all the things they need and leave the store without checking out in the queue.
 The hybrid store was made possible by electronic technology that is connected to the store full of cameras, to their amazon account and their bank accounts.
-Well, it’s too much of an example for e-commerce here in the Philippines but I hope you get the point.
+Well, it’s too much of an example of e-commerce here in the Philippines, but I hope you understand.

-Electronic commerce is the buying and selling of goods and services through electronic means and without physical interaction between the buyer and the seller.
-With its origin starting from Electronic Data Interchange and Electronic Fund Transfer (EFT), e-commerce today boomed into a lucrative industry where everything you can imagine can be now be bought via the internet.
+Electronic commerce is the buying and selling of goods and services through electronic means without physical interaction between the buyer and the seller.
+With its origin in Electronic Data Interchange and Electronic Fund Transfer (EFT), e-commerce today boomed into a lucrative industry where everything you can imagine can now be bought via the internet.

 E-Commerce Customer Journey

 In general, how e-commerce works are similar to traditional physical stores.
-Customers go to the store of their choice, pick what they desire, pay for their purchases and enjoy what they bought.
-This is the timeless cycle that customers go through when dealing with any kind of business.
+Customers go to the store of their choice, pick what they desire, pay for their purchases and enjoy what they buy.
+This is the timeless cycle customers go through when dealing with any business.
 In e-commerce, however, the means have expanded from just the physical retail shop to an array of digital and electronic means.

-This complex means to purchase goods and services resulted in more choices for customers that made their buying experience more pleasurable and convenient.
-Imagine, buyers can do is access their laptops, tablets, and mobile phones to purchase.
+This complex means to purchase goods and services, resulting in more choices for customers that make their buying experience more pleasurable and convenient.
+Imagine what buyers can do is access their laptops, tablets, and mobile phones to purchase.
 They don’t need to dress up and travel to stores selling the same things he/she bought.
-While these innovations make e-commerce simpler and convenient to buyers, it has become more complex for sellers since it added processes in the realm of information technology, database management, digital marketing, website and application development, and administration.
+While these innovations make e-commerce simpler and more convenient to buyers, it has become more complex for sellers since they added processes in the realm of information technology, database management, digital marketing, website and application development, and administration.

-According to Business2Community, Customer experience is all about omnichannel today.
-The traditional customer lifecycle that followed a sales funnel pattern is now replaced by a shopping journey that is stretched over different touch-points.
-To communicate across all channels, e-commerce businesses need to connect those touch-points with an omnichannel technology to fulfill customers’ increasing demand for instant information on any subject matter.
+To communicate effectively across all channels, e-commerce businesses need to connect those touch-points with omnichannel technology to fulfill customers’ increasing demand for instant information on any subject matter.
 The image below illustrates the communication between various channels involved in completing the digital customer lifecycle today.

 State of Philippine E-Commerce